 - We already consider our ‘foodprint’ as part of our Climate Action Plan.
 Pineapples?
 Brie?
 Oranges?
 Sure, they taste delicious but one thing is for sure, they’re not local to Mongolia.
 We encourage our EL trip assistants to think about what they’re buying and food miles and our teams already purchase local seasonal produce to help support each community they pass through.
 Examples include blueberries, strawberries, and blackcurrants, wild onions, rhubarb, pine nuts, watermelons (small and fresh), cucumbers or tomatoes, and salad leaves.
 Our team still prepares traditional meat-based Mongolian dishes but they also prepare vegetable-based dishes as well.

 - Also, how we manage food and food waste can have significant implications for the environment.
 But, food waste is a complicated problem especially as we work solely in Mongolia – a country currently without any form of food waste collection.
 There’s no one-step fix but, there are actions that we can take and you can find out more here about what we’re doing – https://www.eternal-landscapes.co.uk/measuring-our-food-waste/

 Become More Aware

-Located just under 100km from UB, why not visit for the successful conservation story and for the wilderness.
-En-route visit the small on-site shop where you can purchase excellent books such as the Flowers of Hustai National Park and Birds of Hustai National Park – both produced by the Khustain Trust.
+- Located just under 100km from UB, why not visit for the successful conservation story and for the wilderness?
+En-route visit the small on-site shop located at the information centre where you can purchase excellent books such as the Flowers of Hustai National Park and Birds of Hustai National Park – both produced by the Khustain Trust.